sunpy/ndcube/docs/contributing.rst

 #.
 In a browser, go to your GitHub account and find your version of the git
    repo.
 The URL should look like this: https://github.com/my_github_handle/ndcube/
 #.
+There should be a green button on the right marked "Compare & pull
-Click on the "Pull Requests" tab near the top of the page.
-The URL
-   should look like this:
+   request".
+Click it.
+If it is not there, click on the "Pull Requests" tab near the top of the page.
+The URL should look like this: https://github.com/my_github_handle/ndcube/pulls Then click on the green "New Pull Request" button.
+This will make a new page with four drop down menus appear near the top.
-   https://github.com/my_github_handle/ndcube/pulls
 #.
-Click on the green "New Pull Request" button.
-This will make four
-   drop down menus appear.
-#.
 Set first drop down menu ("base fork") to "sunpy/ndcube" and the
    second one ("base") to "master".
 This describes the repo and branch the changes are to be merged into.
 Set the third drop down menu ("head fork") to "my_github_handle/ndcube" and the fourth ("compare") to "my_fix".
 This sets the repo and branch in which you have made the changes you want to merge.
-The code difference between the branches should now be shown.
 #.
-You should be prompted to enter a title and a description of the
+Enter a title and a description of the PR in the appropriate
-   pull request (PR).
-To so, so other developers can udnerstand what changes you've made and why.
+   boxes.
+Try to be descriptive so other developers can understand the purpose of the PR.
 #.
-All that's left is to push the green "Create Pull Request" button
+Finally, click the green "Create Pull Request" button.
+Well done!
-   and you've created your PR!
+   You've opened your first PR!

-Now the process of code review, described above in :ref:`contributing_code` begins.
+Now begins the process of code review, described above in :ref:`contributing_code`.
 You can make updates to your PR based on suggestions from other members of the ndcube community by editing your local my_fix branch, committing the new changes and pushing them to you origin branch.
 The PR will then be automatically